Information Center for Israeli Art

-The Information Center for Israeli Art is the largest collection of primary resources documenting the history of the Israeli art in Israel.
+The Information Center for Israeli Art (ICIA) is the largest collection of primary resources documenting the history of the Israeli art in Israel.
 Over 12,000 artists files are housed in the Center in the Israel Museum, Jerusalem.

 History

 As a research center within the Israel Museum, the Information Center for Israeli Art houses materials related to a broad variety of Israeli visual art and artists.
 All regions of the country and numerous eras and art movements are represented.
 In addition to the papers of artists, the Center collects documentary material from art galleries, art dealers, and art collectors.
 It also houses a collection of over 700 Israeli art-related videos and publishes a selection of over 5,800 Israeli artist biographies online.

 The Information Center reopened in June 2011, after extensive museum renovations.
 The Center offers its visitors a wealth of material collected since 1975, now easily accessible through the computerized information system.
 Center visitors from all around the world can enjoy services providing them with digital information by email.

 The Information Center for Israeli Art documents and catalogs information about Israeli artists and their work from the very beginning of Israeli art till today.
 The center encompasses over 12,800 artists – painters, sculptors, photographers, graphic designers, industrial designers, ceramicists, silversmiths and more.
 The material in the Center is collected into artist files, for prominent and well-known artists as well as those who have not been widely exhibited.
 The database and artist files include biographical information, newspaper clippings and articles regarding art shows in Israel and abroad, invitations to exhibitions, films, slides, catalogs and photographs or artwork.